MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 |NET_PACKET_FRAGMENT|Similar to a MDL, each NET_PACKET has one or more of these|
 |NET_RING_BUFFER|Ring buffer shared between the OS and a client, holds NET_PACKETs|

 Network traffic is not per adapter, but rather per queue, as such new WDF objects represent such queues.
-Back when you called NET_ADAPTER_CONFIG_INIT you provided two queue creation callbacks (EvtAdapterCreateTxQueue and EvtAdapterCreateRxQueue).
+Back when you called NET_ADAPTER_CONFIG_INIT you provided two queue creation callbacks ([EVT_NET_ADAPTER_CREATE_TXQUEUE](evt-net-adapter-create-txqueue.md) and [EVT_NET_ADAPTER_CREATE_RXQUEUE](evt-net-adapter-create-rxqueue.md)).
 NetAdapterCx will call into those whenever it needs you driver to create a Tx or Rx queue.
 Queues don't have start/pause semantics like miniports had in NDIS 6.x, rather they are only created and deleted.
 You can create a Tx queue as follow:

 ```ManagedCPlusPlus
 NTSTATUS